 1JJ Swiss Tarot Deck, 1860 is also shown out of chronological sequence and based on, but not genuinely a TdM style deck.

 Notice the appearance of Jupiter and Junon in place of the Pope and Popess, this is known as the Besancon style.

 The 1JJ Swiss is the official deck used in Troccas tournaments (a Swiss variant of the Italian game of tarocchi.)
 The substitution of Junon and Jupiter was a politically correct adjustment intended not to offend either over-zealous Catholics or over-zealous protestants.

-Deck shown: Out of sequence but roughly based on the same pip style of TdM cards, The Tarot of the Witches by Fergus Hall, US Games Systems Inc, 1976 or 1991.
+Deck shown: Out of sequence but roughly based on the same pip style of TdM cards, The Tarot of the Witches by Fergus Hall, US Games Systems Inc, 1976.

 Notice the Two of Cups taking root, and death and the fool facing one another.

-Notice also the Fool and The Death card and how they have the opportunity to face one another if they fell in the correct sequence.
-The Soprafino deck does also.
+Notice the Fool and The Death card and how they have the opportunity to face one another if they fell in the correct sequence.
+The Soprafino deck also presents them this way.

 The Fool and Death facing one another is rare, and random in decks, but it is my own personal opinion that it had always been the original plan, as they share an interesting relationship.
-The Fool is the card with no number and death is a card with no name.
+The Fool is the card with no number and Death is a card with no name.
 The Fool is a liberated individual, and what is more liberating than Death?

-This is a modern deck, that is not super strict about the Marseille tradition, but it was created by someone who had done their research.
-If you like this deck and want to buy it you might curse me out a bit because it isn’t readily available in the US unless you buy it on ebay, and it’s likely to cost in excess of $100.00.
+Le Tarot Noir is a modern deck, that is not super strict about the Marseille tradition, but it was created by someone who had done their research.
+If you like this deck and want to buy it you might curse me out a bit because it isn’t readily available in the US unless you buy it on ebay, and it’s likely to cost in excess of $100.00 USD.